ajstourinho/rumoaoime/README.md

 docker-compose -f docker-compose.dev.yml up
 ```

-> This Development Environment allows for hot reloading on the frontend.
+> This Development Environment allows for hot reloading on the frontend and backend.

 ### Installing new React dependencies